mlflow/mlflow/docs/source/deployment_client.rst

-.. _mlflow_deployment_clients:
+.. _mlflow_deployment_client:

-MLflow Deployment Clients
+MLflow Deployment Client
 =========================

 MLflow Deployment Client is a set of CRUD and query APIs to interact models that are served across various platforms.